 Anthony Blackwell is a board member and Director of Development at Power Up Now, a North Carolina nonprofit that helps people get, keep and create their own jobs.
 In addition to starting his own businesses, Anthony has counseled business start-ups–and represented businesses of all sizes–for over 20 years.
 Raised in the South Bronx, Anthony received his Juris Doctor degree at New York University School of Law, his dual Economics/Business Administration degrees at City College of New York, and an advanced degree in Personal Resilience within the walls of FCI Beckley Prison in West Virginia.

-I am a full time self -employed entrepreneur.
-I own two successful businesses, BLLC Landscaping and Royal Touch Mobile Detailing.
-I am a devoted husband and father to three amazing children as well.
-After five years of being incarcerated I was released in 2012.
-After being released, I knew I wanted more out of life.
-In 2013, I began my first business, BLLC Landscaping.
-In 2016, I added my second business, Royal Touch Mobile Detailing.
-My journey through this all was definitely not easy, but it was well worth it.
+Brandon Lowery is a full time self -employed entrepreneur.
+He owns two successful businesses, BLLC Landscaping and Royal Touch Mobile Detailing.
+He is a devoted husband and father to three amazing children as well.
+After five years of being incarcerated he was released in 2012.
+After being released, he knew he wanted more out of life.
+In 2013, he began his first business, BLLC Landscaping.
+In 2016, he added his second business, Royal Touch Mobile Detailing.

 Kenneth Hollis is an experienced health care executive with over 30 years of success in health care services.
 He started and developed industry-leading health care companies in professional and retail vision and in the provision of subspecialty services to senior living facilities.
 He holds an MSc in Business Studies from the London Business School.
 In his spare time he enjoys woodworking, reading, music, and bicycling.